Cần Thơ Stadium

 Cần Thơ Stadium (Sân vận động Cần Thơ) is a multi-use stadium located in Ninh Kiều District, Cần Thơ, Vietnam.
-Holding over 30,000 people, Cần Thơ is the largest stadium in the country.
+Holding over 30,000 people, Cần Thơ is one of the largest stadiums in the country.
 The stadium is mostly used for football matches and motorcycle racing.
 It is the home stadium of XSKT Can Tho F.C.

 The stadium cost approximately 80 billion VND to build.

 History

 The Cần Thơ Stadium was built during the French colonial era (1934).
 It was repaired and upgraded in 1981.
 On 28 October 2014, the stadium recorded a record number of Vietnamese football fans with over 60,000 visitors.

 In April 2016, the Cantho lottery owner and the general public supported the decision to upgrade the 40m high A-domed stand with approximately 17 billion VND.

 The stadium's capacity was reduced from 50,000+ seats to 30,000 during the 2017–19 reconstruction when individual bucket seats were installed.